Kingdom of Cusco

-The Kingdom of Cusco (sometimes spelled Cuzco and in Quechua Qosqo or Qusqu), also called the Cusco confederation, the Cusco chiefdom, or the Inca Kingdom, was a small polity based in the Andean city of Cusco that began as a small city-state founded by the Incas around the start of 13th century.
+The Kingdom of Cusco (sometimes spelled Cuzco and in Quechua Qosqo or Qusqu), also called the Cusco confederation, was a small polity based in the Andean city of Cusco that began as a small city-state founded by the Incas around the start of 13th century.
 In time, through warfare or peaceful assimilation, it began to grow into the Inca Empire (1438–1533).

 Government

-The government in Cusco was not much different than most chiefdoms in the region.
+The government in Cusco was not much different than most polities in the region.
 It is likely that the title held by each ruler was that of a kuraka or sinchi, until the reign of Inca Roca, who introduced the term Sapa Inca, or Inca for short.
 This term would later come to represent the entire ethnic group, while also signifying the roles of "monarch" or "emperor."

 Kurakas were simply the heads of an ayllu, a group of families with the same common ancestor or place of origin (Paqarina), that could differ significantly in size and territory.
-Meanwhile, the term capac, which meant "powerful", "rich" or "mighty", could be used as in capac kuraka ("powerful lord"), a title held by those in charge of some of the larger chiefdoms in the Andes.
+Meanwhile, the term capac, which meant "powerful", "rich" or "mighty", could be used as in capac kuraka ("powerful lord"), a title held by those in charge of some of the larger polities in the Andes.
 Similarly, there was also the title of hatun kuraka ("great lord") with the same implication, which was still in use during the Inca Empire to refer to the heads of larger provinces, as was the case with the Huancas who got divided into three.

 Sinchi was the Andean equivalent of a warlord and military commander.
-This position was elected by the most prominent members of an ayllu or chiefdom and had the primary role to defend it in the event of an attack or invade other lands.
+This position was elected by the most prominent members of an ayllu and had the primary role to defend it in the event of an attack or invade other lands.
 It was temporal, but given that periods of conflict in the Andes could last for years or even decades, the term sinchi could be seen as equivalent for the kuraka during wartime.